dracry0/DRACrY0/README.md

 # Hello there 👋,

-### I'm a recent CSE undergrad and building on technologies I come across around the MERN stack.
+### I'm a recent CSE undergrad and building on technologies I come across around the MERN, FastAPI and Postgres.

 🔹I love learning about Up-and-coming tech as well as Decentralised Solutions.